How to Create and Sell Digital Planners Online

 Market It and Make Sales

-If you want to get into an online business with few startup costs, almost no overhead, and no inventory to keep, digital printables are a great option.
+If you want to get into an online business with few startup costs, almost no overhead, and no inventory to keep, digital printables and PLR activity pages for kids are a great option, you can download free PLR coloring pages, edit them with your branding and styling, and then resell them for profits online.
 By following the tips I’ve provided in this guide, you will be well on your way to generating a nice, steady stream of passive income.
 Good luck, and I hope to see some of your products for sale soon!